The importance of pollinators to our food supply, biodiversity and economy is clear and I share your concern about declining bee numbers.

 It is vital that we take a science-led approach to pesticide use and consider how best to support farmers, protect wildlife and reverse the decline of pollinators.
 I would like to see a commitment to fund further research into identifying suitable substitutes to neonicotinoids and support for integrated pest management measures which would benefit the farming community without posing risks to the environment, and human or animal life.

-Thank you once again for contacting me and for sharing your views.
 I can assure you I will continue to press for evidence-based policy and for a ban on bee-harming neonicotinoids.